-All CLI commands under the group console are applicable to all modules.
-Additional CLI commands that apply to each specific module are given in Table 21.
-Details on these (and other) commands are given in the section Specification, on page 140.
+All CLI commands under the group console, on page 171, as well as those in the row "Any" of Table 21 are applicable to all modules.
+Additional CLI commands that apply to specific modules are given in Table 21.
+Details on these (and other) commands are given in the section Specification.